 - Veggies: You will also need plenty of vegetables.
 I recommend carrots, celery, onion, garlic, and corn.
 If you choose to add potatoes, you'll probably have to add more liquid, or the soup will be too thick.

-- Seasoning: Sea salt and black pepper.
+- Seasoning: Sea salt and black pepper or add some of my turkey rub instead!

 🥣 How to Make Creamy Turkey Soup

 Step 1: Begin by stripping the meat from the carcass.
 Set the meat aside until needed.
 Place turkey carcass in a soup kettle or Dutch oven and cover with enough water to fully immerse.
-Bring to a boil, then reduce heat to low.
-Cover and simmer for one hour or longer.
-Remove carcass and strain 10 cups of turkey broth.
+Bring to a boil, then reduce heat to low, cover and simmer for 1 to 2 hours.

-Step 2: Remove remaining turkey meat from the carcass and slice into bite-size pieces.
-Add more turkey, as necessary, to equal four cups.
+Step 2: Remove carcass and strain 10 cups of turkey broth.
+Strip remaining turkey meat from the carcass and slice into bite-size pieces.
+You'll need four cups of turkey.

-Step 5: Add the remaining broth, barley, corn, salt, pepper, reserved turkey, and thyme.
+Step 4: Gradually add reserved turkey broth, stirring until smooth.
+Add turkey, barley, sea salt, black pepper, sage, and thyme.
 Reduce heat, cover, and simmer for 35 minutes or until barley is tender.

 Would you like to save this recipe?